 Recipe Overview

-Why you’ll love it: This is an easy, hearty recipe that will be a hit with your family.
-It’s a cinch to adjust the recipe, too, so you can change anything that your family may not be a fan of.
+Why you’ll love it: This 30 minute one pot taco pasta with ground turkey and black beans is creamy, satisfying, and the pasta cooks in the same pan as everything else.
+This is a hearty recipe that will be a hit with your family, and you can easily change anything that your family may not be a fan of.

 How long it takes: 30 minutes